nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 ### Listing all persons : `listc`

 Shows a list of all contacts in OutBook.
-Contacts are sorted by LAST_CONTACTED_TIME by default.
+Contacts are sorted by `LAST_CONTACTED_TIME` by default.

 Format: `listc`

+* This command may change the contact that is currently displayed via the `viewc` command, as detailed in the description for `viewc`.

 ### Deleting a person : `deletec`